abuseofnotation/abuseofnotation.github.io/temp/timeandcausality_notes.md

 Ideas
 ===

+Dogmatic thinking as necessity for choice living organisms

 Determinism as the default world view
 - Contours of reality
 - Unpredictability is actually reality's defining characteristic, as it is what differentiates it from fiction.

+- Lawfulness VS continuity

 Active intuition
 - The human's desire for control
 - The notion of the world as something that can be modelled.
 - Instructions as a way to model the world
+- Unordered states, defined as "uninterpreted states" and the role of the subject/observer as the "creator of order"

+Causality brings a sense of importance to each moment - if all moments are chained, each of them stands not just for itself, but for all other moments that come after it.
+Seems like this  sense of importance is probably what we like about the idea of causality

+The concept of entropy provides a good antithesis to this idea: reminding us that everything that we do will be soon or later be erased

 The society's spell
 - Computers
+- We create our own world.

 Zen mind
 - Perception of time as a fractal